This Turkey Orzo Soup is a perfect use for leftover Thanksgiving turkey. Try substituting Sunday’s leftover roasted chicken too!

 The recipe below calls for chicken or vegetable broth; however, I’ve also used homemade turkey stock made from boiling the carcass with some onions, celery and carrots after all the meat has been carved from the bone.

-Get my weekly newsletter for the latest recipes and receive a FREE eBook!
+Get my weekly newsletter and receive a FREE eBook!

 - Bring mixture to a boil, then reduce to a simmer over low heat for 15-20 minutes or until the pasta is cooked through.

 Visit the recipe index to search for more recipes by category.